Inaros II: Execution

 Megabyzus promised Inaros and his rebel Greeks that they would not be executed once they arrived at Susa.
 The Queen wanted them punished and killed because they were responsible for the death of her son, the satrap Achaemenes, and asked for his death.
 Artaxerxes I initially kept this promise, but after five years of pleading handed Inaros and fifty Greeks to Queen Mother Amestris.

 There are two versions of his death.
 According to the first he was crucified, and according to the other, impaled.
 A fragment of Ctesias preserved by Photios I of Constantinople reports that "Inaros was executed on three stakes, fifty of the Greeks, all that she could lay hands on, were decapitated."
 The Greek word anestaurothe, used to describe and name the method of his execution in the texts could either mean impalement or crucifixion on a single stake, or crucifixion on a true cross, but there is not enough evidence and information in the historical records to give a definitive answer.

 Thucydides reports a slightly different story.
 He records no truces and Professor J M Bigwood argues that Thucydides should be interpreted as saying that Inaros was both captured and executed in the same year, 454 BC.

 Legacy

-His revolt, although unsuccessful in the end, left a big mark in Egyptian history.
+Inaros’s revolt, although unsuccessful in the end, left a significant mark in Egyptian history.
 Herodotus also reports that Inaros did more damage to the Persians than any man before him.